gabehenreal/PS2-Yakuza-Blender-Mesh-Importer-Exporter/README.md

 -[Hamzaxx360](https://github.com/Hamzaxx370) for his help in parsing OMZ and helping with code improvements\
 -[SutandoTsukai](https://github.com/mosamadeeb) for his [binary reader](https://github.com/mosamadeeb/PyBinaryReader)!

+## Suggested Tools:

+We recommend you to use [DATman](https://github.com/SamuraiOndo/DATMan) by [SamuraiOndo](https://github.com/SamuraiOndo) for extraction of DAT files and other archives like arc,bin etc.

 ## Code Citatations:

 During the developemnt of the addon, some sources were used for some aspects of the code:\